anttiluokkanen/explories-custom-map/README.md

 ##### URL
 Allows using a different URL on the map.
 Uses the article's URL if left empty.

+##### NOTE: If you're using the Polylang plugin, you need to add ECM categories and Map Articles to localizations

 ## Frequently Asked Questions